Pan Seared Salmon with Lemon Vinaigrette

 -

-Season both sides generously with salt and a firm pinch of black pepper, then let sit at room temperature for 10 to 15 minutes while you make the vinaigrette.
+Season both sides generously with salt and freshly ground black pepper, then let them sit while you make the vinaigrette.

 -